voyagecnft/voyageResources/README.md

 **Resource Multipliers**

 **Planet** - If a particular wallet holds sister planets of a particular sister group, there is a resource multiplier for all the planets inside that wallet belonging to that sister group.
+The floor value of the obtained resources is provided after applying the resource boost.

 |Planets held|Resource Boost|
 |------------|--------------|